Mildred Cotton Council: Biography

 The then US President George W. Bush invited her to the White House, and she later exchanged letters with President Barack Obama and his wife Michelle.

 She died due to complications from a stroke a month after her 89th birthday.

+Her granddaughter, Tonya, opened Tonya's Cookie Company across from Mama Dip's in Chapel Hill.
+Another granddaughter, baker and cookbook author Erika Council, owns and operates Bomb Biscuits in Atlanta.

 Writing

 The New York Times restaurant critic Craig Claiborne encouraged her to write a cookbook, but since she never wrote down her recipes, Mama Dip’s Kitchen took ten years of work before being issued in 1999 and sold 250,000 copies.
 She wrote another cookbook called Mama Dip’s Family Cookbook and sold a line of food products, including cornbread, poppy seed salad dressing and barbecue sauce.